sjkinnett1/cardian_discord/README.md

 # cardian_discord
 The Discord Bot for the Cardian add-on for FFXI

 Do NOT put this folder in your Windower directory!
-Windower includes will interfere with the bot!
+Windower will interfere with the bot!

 You will need Luvit, Discordia and the Windower addon in addition to this!
 (Install Luvit and Discordia in your Cardian_Discord folder by navigating to the folder in CMD and processing the commands provided)